Titres et résumésLetizia Branca Titre: Bach-pinched metrics on closed four-dimensional manifolds Bernard Hanke

 The result is sharp.
 Its proof relies on solving a boundary value problem for the Dirac operator.

-This is joint work with Christian Bär, Simon Brendle, and Aaron Chow
+This is joint work with Christian Bär, Simon Brendle, and Aaron Chow.

-Titre : A new positive mass theorem for asymptotically hyperbolic 3d manifolds via Green functions Résumé : (joint work with Klaus Kröncke and Francesca Oronzio) The (Euclidean) positive mass theorem plays a central role in geometric analysis and mathematical general relativity.
+Titre : A new positive mass theorem for asymptotically hyperbolic 3d manifolds via Green function Résumé : The (Euclidean) positive mass theorem plays a central role in geometric analysis and mathematical general relativity.
 It characterises the Euclidean space among asymptotically Euclidean manifolds of non-negative scalar curvature as the unique minimiser of the ADM mass, which is non-negative.
 Recently, Dahl-Kröncke-McCormick proposed and studied a new geometric quantity for asymptotically hyperbolic manifolds, called the volume-renormalised mass, which is a linear combination of the usual notions of the ADM mass and the renormalised volume.
 In this work, we prove an analogous positive mass theorem for this quantity in the 3 dimensional case.
 Precisely, we show that the volume-renormalised mass of an asymptotically hyperbolic 3d manifold with scalar curvature greater than -6 is non-negative, and vanishes only for the hyperbolic space.
 To do so, we prove a new monotonicity formula that holds along the level sets of the minimal Green function of such a manifold.
+Annachiara Piubello Titre: A geometric choice of asymptotically Euclidean coordinates via STCMC-foliations.
+Résumé: Thomas Richard Titre: Smoothing of cyclic 3-orbifolds with positive scalar curvature Résumé: Rudolf Zeidler Titre: Spin geometry and scalar curvature rigidity

 Résumé: